 How Do You Drain an Inboard Motor?

-There are two types of inboard motors, freshwater and saltwater.
-If your boat is used in both types of water, it’s important to flush the engine with freshwater after each use in saltwater.
+Assuming you need to know how to drain the water from an inboard motor, there are two types of inboard motors: freshwater and saltwater.
+If your boat is used in both types of water, it’s essential to flush the engine with freshwater after each use in saltwater.

 This will prevent corrosion and deposits from building up in the engine.
 You can buy a flushing kit that attaches to your garden hose, or you can do it yourself with a bucket of freshwater.
+To drain the water from your engine, start by disconnecting the negative battery terminal.

 This will prevent electrical shock while you’re working on the engine.
 Next, locate the drain plugs on the side of the block.
 There will be one plug for each cylinder.